-An introduction to the history of philosophy based on translation of texts originally written in classical Greek or Latin.
-(DH)

-Prerequisite: ENG 100 or equivalent with a grade of C or better.
+An introduction to the history of philosophy based on translations of texts originally written in classical Greek or Latin.
+The ancient philosophers embraced rational discourse over religious and political authority as the correct method to freedom, happiness, knowledge and justice.
+Their early endeavor continues to light the way for those more interested in truth than money or fame.
+(DH) Prerequisite: ENG 100 or equivalent with a grade of C or better.
 Rec Prep: PHIL 100 or PHIL 101 or any other 100-level philosophy course.